 Shopping for car insurance in Minnesota can seem like a lot of work.
 From researching companies to comparing rates, it’s easy to get overwhelmed.

 Let QuoteWizard help.
 Fill out our easy to use (and understand) form and you’ll be well on your way to finding cheap car insurance in Minnesota.
 How?
 We’ll put you in touch with top insurance companies so you can compare quotes and get the best rates.

-Last year, 40,680 people used QuoteWizard to get an auto insurance quotes comparison in Minnesota from top companies, and find the cheapest rates.
+Last year, 40,680 people used QuoteWizard to get an auto insurance quotes comparison in Minnesota from multiple companies.

 These are the most common vehicles owned by Minnesota drivers requesting car insurance quotes through QuoteWizard in the past year.